409th Infantry Regiment

 The distinctive unit insignia for the 409th consisted of a blue shield background (symbolic of infantry).
 Inlaid in the blue shield is a copper star (from the Arizona state flag, the regiment’s home state), and a green saguaro cactus (commonly found in Arizona), indicating the affiliation with the 103rd Infantry Division.
 The unit insignia was approved on August 20, 1925.
 It was amended to exclude the term "Organized Reserves" on July 29, 1959.
 On June 25, 1970, the symbolism was amended.
 The insignia was re-designated with a description updated for the 409th Regiment on June 17, 1999.
 The motto of the 409th Infantry Regiment is "steadfast.”

-The Unit Journal for the 409th Infantry Regiment is available in the document section.
+The Unit Journal for the 409th Infantry Regiment is available here.

-The Morning Reports of the 409th Infantry Regiment are available in the document section.
+The Morning Reports of the 409th Infantry Regiment are available here.

-The Combat and After Action Reports of the 409th Infantry Regiment are available in the document section.
+The Combat and After Action Reports of the 409th Infantry Regiment are available here.